deifyinfocommsolutions/osticket_dfy_stretch/README.md

-# Deify Infocomm Solutions Custom Integration for Support
+# Deify Infocomm Solutions Custom Integration for Support for Debian Stretch
-Supports Debian Stretch.